ton-community/tutorials/HELP.md

 1. **You have a typo or a mistake somewhere in your code and you didn't follow the tutorial closely enough.**

     The bottom of every tutorial contains a link to the full code of all steps (in the *Conclusion* section).
-The code is written as an automated test that we run once a week.
+The code is written as an automated test that we run a few times a week.
 Compare your code to the test code and try to find where you did something different.

+    A common mistake is trying to send transactions from a wallet contract that isn't deployed or funded.
+This can happen if you're setting the wrong wallet version.
+As explained in the first tutorial, check your wallet address in an explorer and if your wallet has a different version from "wallet v4 r2" you will need to modify the example code.
+Let's say for example that your version is "wallet v3 r2" and you're using [ton](https://www.npmjs.com/package/ton) library, then replace `WalletContractV4` with `WalletContractV3R2`.

 2. **One of the libraries we depend on had a breaking change and the tutorial is out of date.**